Nishan Sahib

-The Nishan Sahib (ਨਿਸ਼ਾਨ ਸਾਹਿਬ), also known as the Sikh flag, is used to represent the Sikh people worldwide.
+The Nishan Sahib (ਨਿਸ਼ਾਨ ਸਾਹਿਬ), also known simply as Niśān or as the Sikh flag, is used to represent the Sikh people worldwide.
 Gurdwaras and other Sikh religious spaces are usually marked with a tall flag.

 In 1936, the Shiromani Gurdwara Parbandhak Committee ratified the Sikh Rehet Maryada, which states its colour as either basanti (xanthic) or surmai (navy blue).
 It is a triangular flag with a Khanda in its centre, made of cotton or silk cloth, and has a tassel at its end.

 The most common form of the Nishan Sahib, used in gurdwaras around the world, features a saffron (orange) colour.
 The Akal Takht decided on 15 July 2024, in accordance with the Sikh Rehat Maryada, that only basanti or surmai colours are acceptable, while kesri (saffron) is not.
 The Khanda symbol decorates the flag.

 A Sikh standard is known as a Jhanda Sahib, a synonymous term with Nishan Sahib.